 Everyone must have a classic salad recipe that they can whip up in mere minutes.
 A fresh salad with loads of crunch and a palate-cleansing tart flavour.
-A Classic Greek Salad is that salad!
-Perfect in its construction of everyday salad veggies mixed with fridge staples like olives and feta cheese.
-A solid recipe to have on hand when you want to boost your meal with extra veggies in a matter of minutes.
+Like a Greek Salad!
+Try my easy 10-minute recipe packed with freshly chopped vegetables, creamy feta cheese, sharp olives and a delicious, lemony dressing.

-No, I must admit I have never been to Greece and my knowledge of the almighty Greek Salad is cursory and comes from deli takeaways.
-In fact, when the boys were little and we sued to take them to a gorgeous local park (with a lake and several country-themed gardens), we used to stop at a local deli.
-At the deli, we used to buy a roast chicken and a fabulous Greek Salad.
-My recipe is based off that salad.
-It was fragrant with oregano, tart with big juicy pitted kalamata olives and studded with red cherry tomatoes and creamy sharp feta cheese cubes.
-It was a perfect accompaniment for the roast chicken.
+I must admit I have never been to Greece and my knowledge of the almighty Greek Salad is cursory and comes from deli takeaways.
+In fact, when the boys were little and we used to take them to a gorgeous local park (with a lake and several country-themed gardens), we always stopped at a local deli.
+There, we would buy roast chicken and a fabulous Greek Salad.
+It was fragrant with oregano, tart with big juicy pitted kalamata olives, studded with red cherry tomatoes and packed with creamy sharp feta cheese cubes.
+It was the perfect accompaniment for the roast chicken.
+My recipe is based on that salad.

-Tomatoes – A lot of Greek salads have whole tomatoes chopped up.
+- Tomatoes - A lot of Greek salads have whole tomatoes chopped up.
 I like using cherry tomatoes because they are not only easy to cut but have less seed and liquid content.
 This helps keep the salad reasonably dry.
 Use the ripest, sweetest, cherry tomatoes you can find.
 If you can find big juicy beefsteak or heirloom tomatoes; that is even better.
 These have a lot of flavour.

-- Cucumber - Small Lebanese cucumbers for the salad are perfect for this salad.
-The smaller the cucumber, the less seeds and liquid it has.
+- Cucumber - Small Lebanese cucumbers are perfect for this salad.
+The smaller the cucumber, the fewer seeds and liquid it has.
 If your cucumber is large and very juicy, deseed it first by scooping the seeds out with a spoon.
 This will prevent the salad from going soggy.

 I hope you add this simple but delicious salad to your weekly meal preps.
 It helps cut through the richness of other foods and invokes sunshine!
 Happy picnicking! x